Teachers Arrested for DUI

 - the administrative suspension of their driver’s license at the DHSMV; and

-- a disciplinary action against their license as a certified educator.
+- disciplinary action against their license as a certified educator.

-After a DUI arrest, your first priority is to hire a good DUI defense attorney to help you fight the DUI case.
-The four attorneys at the Sammis Law Firm focus on DUI defense.
+After a DUI arrest, your first priority is to hire a good DUI defense attorney in Tampa, FL, to help you fight the criminal and administrative DUI case.
+The five attorneys at the Sammis Law Firm focus on DUI defense.
 As a result, we have represented many teachers and certified educators over the years.

-The disciplinary action might also be triggered by Florida Statute §1012.797, if a local law enforcement agency is required to report the school employees the arrest to the appropriate school superintendent within 48 hours.
+The disciplinary action might also be triggered by Florida Statute §1012.797, if a local law enforcement agency is required to report the arrest of the school employee to the appropriate school superintendent within forty-eight (48) hours.
 The arrest must be reported when it involves accusations of child abuse or drug possession.

 Lawyers for Teachers Charged with DUI in Tampa, FL

 After a DUI arrest, contact Leslie Sammis, an experienced DUI defense attorney at the Sammis Law Firm.
 Our main office is located in downtown Tampa, FL.
 We also have a second office located in New Port Richey, FL.

 We can help you demand the formal review hearing within 10 days after the arrest to challenge the administrative suspension.
 We can help you fight the criminal charges in court.